NasiraShaik/HR-Data-Analytics-Dashboard/README.md

 ## Dashboard
 The Excel dashboard includes:
-- KPI Cards (Total Employees, Attrition, Active Employees, Avg Age, Avg Satisfaction)
+- KPI Cards (Total Employees, Attrition, Active Employees, Attrition Rate, Avg Age, Avg Job Satisfaction, Avg Environment Satisfaction)
-- Interactive Pivot Charts for Salary, Department, Job Role, Age & Gender, Education Field
+- Interactive Pivot Charts for Salary, Department, Job Role, Age & Gender, Education Field, Marital Status
-- Slicer for **Education Type** for dynamic analysis
+- **Slicer: Education Type** to dynamically filter insights based on employee education

 ![Dashboard Screenshot] (#) <a href=""></a>

+---

 ## How to Use
 1. Open the Excel file.
 2. Explore Pivot Tables and Charts.
-3. Use slicers to filter by Department, Gender, or Job Role.
+3. Use the **Education Type slicer** to filter insights by different education backgrounds.
 4. Review insights and take actionable decisions based on findings.